rwxrob/zet/20211115160539/README.md

     * Check - version, dependencies, is there an update?
 * I agree to add a *## Related* section with related reading when available
+* I agree to keep a central manifest of all installed applications in its own Git repo

 > 💡
 > Consider creating a `template-k8sapp` for your organization in your